mdvorak340/ellipsi/README.md

 2.  `Attr`: Cloned and attached to the new tag as an attribute.
 2.  `EventListener`: Attached to the new tag using `HTMLElement.addEventListener()`.
+1.  `Shadow`: Attached to the new tag using `HTMLElement.attachShadow({ mode: 'open' })`.
-3.  `Object`: Parsed as a collection of key/value pairs representing attributes (e.g. `{ id: 'my-id', class: 'my-class' }`).
+2.  `Object`: Parsed as a collection of key/value pairs representing attributes (e.g. `{ id: 'my-id', class: 'my-class' }`).
-1.  `Array`: Flattened and handled as above.
+3.  `Array`: Looped through and handled same as other children.
-1. All else will be converted to `Text` and attached to the new tag as a child.
+4. All else will be converted to `Text` and attached to the new tag as a child.

 > [!WARNING]